-Michael S. Merry is professor of philosophy in the department of Child Development and Education.
+Michael S. Merry is professor in the department of Child Development and Education.
 He also is affiliated with the Department of Philosophy in the Faculty of Humanities and the Departments of both Geography and Sociology in the Faculty of Social and Behavioral Sciences.

-(2013) Equality, Citizenship and Segregation: a defense of separation (New York: Palgrave Macmillan)
+(2013) Equality, Citizenship and Segregation: A defense of separation.
+New York: Palgrave Macmillan.

-(2007) Culture, Identity and Islamic Schooling: a philosophical approach (New York: Palgrave Macmillan)
+(2007) Culture, Identity and Islamic Schooling: A philosophical approach.
+New York: Palgrave Macmillan.

 (2016) Maussen, M., Vermeulen, F., Bader, V., & Merry, M. Religious Schools in Europe: institutional opportunitities and contemporary challenges (London: Routledge)